Our Legislative Agenda

 Take action in less than a minute by signing in PRO for CURB:

-Senate Bill 5990 will be heard this Tuesday, Jan.
-30, by the Senate Environment, Energy, and Technology Committee.
+Senate Bill 5380, the Senate version of the CURB Act, will be heard this Friday, Feb.
+21, at 10:30am by the Senate Environment, Energy, and Technology Committee.

-Our bill will not get the chance to be voted on by the full Senate unless this committee moves it forward.
-That means we need you help us to move our bill forward by signing in PRO for the CURB Pollution Act!
+The CURB Pollution Act can’t be voted on by the full House and Senate unless these committees move them forward.
+That means we need YOU to help us to move our SB 5380 forward by signing in PRO!

 (What does it mean to sign in PRO?
 It means you enter your name and contact information into a form, where you will also mark your position as PRO to show you support our bill!)